ENSO Forecast Navigation

 Interactive Chart

 You can highlight a specific model by hovering over it either on the chart or the legend.
-Selecting An item on the legend will toggle the visibility of the model on the page.
+Selecting an item on the legend will toggle the visibility of the model on the page.
 You can also select DYN MODELS or STAT MODELS to toggle them all at once.
 Clicking on the "burger" menu above the legend will give you options to download the image or expand to full screen.
 If you have any feedback on this new feature, please let us know at webmaster@iri.columbia.edu.

 List of Models Used